ToadNetwork/Docs/guides/how-to-swap.md

 ## Step 1: Navigate to the Swap on PADSwap

-First you have to navigate to the PADSwap platform trough the following link:
+First you have to navigate to the PADSwap platform through the following link:

 {% embed url="https://padswap.exchange/swap" %}
 Swap tokens on PADSwap